-One Vitamin Everyone’s Deficient in Since the Pandemic — And How to Fix It
+One Vitamin Everyone’s Deficient in Since the Pandemic

 TX Health Watch – Since the onset of the COVID-19 pandemic, the world has experienced dramatic shifts in daily habits, mobility, diet, and mental health.
 But beneath the surface of lockdowns, masks, and remote life, something else has quietly worsened: a widespread deficiency in a critical nutrient.
-Medical experts are now sounding the alarm — Vitamin D deficiency after the pandemic has reached unprecedented levels.
+Medical experts are now sounding the alarm.
+Vitamin D deficiency after the pandemic has reached unprecedented levels.

 While often overshadowed by conversations around immunity boosters and vaccines, Vitamin D deficiency after the pandemic is being identified by doctors across the U.S., especially in states like Texas, where indoor lifestyles and inconsistent supplement use are causing even sun-rich communities to fall short.